ce-rust/cerk/README.md

 | [Sequence to AMQP to Printer](./examples/examples/src/sequence_to_amqp_to_printer/)   | The setup contains two routers.
 One Router generates events and routs them to a RabbitMQ exchange.
 Another router consumes the CloudEvents from a bound queue and prints them to the console. |
 | [UNIX Socket and MQTT for armv7](./examples/unix_socket_and_mqtt_on_armv7/) | Routes CloudEvents that are received on an input UNIX Socket port to an output UNIX Socket port and an MQTT output port. |

+## Delivery Guarantees

+The router supports two delivery guarantees: `BestEffort` and `AtLeastOnce`

+The delivery guarantee is defined on the incoming port and is attached to each message that gets transferred through the router.

 ## Development Setup

 Different Docker-based development environments can be found [here](https://github.com/ce-rust/cerk/tree/master/setup).